 Conservation Corps staff work with youth in small groups and one-on-one to pursue accelerated credit through opportunities such as College in the Schools, Post-Secondary Enrollment Option and Advanced Placement coursework.
 During the summer, youth work alongside professionals on advanced natural resources projects in the Twin Cities and Superior National Forest, explore careers with natural resource and university professionals and observe environmental research.
 Youth also have fun and make a difference!
 Upon completion of the project, Conservation Corps staff and University of Minnesota representatives continue to provide support and guidance as youth pursue a college degree and a career in the environmental field.

 To join the Bridges Project, you must be willing to work hard, outdoors, on diverse teams, and to engage in education and new activities.
-Prior experience in a Conservation Corps program, such as Youth Outdoors, or with a similar organization is required.

 The program is currently open to Twin Cities high school students, ages 15 to 18.
 The Bridges Project is intended to increase diversity at colleges and in the professional workforce.
 Therefore, the Bridges Project seeks applicants who identify as an ethnic or racial minority in Minnesota and who are potentially interested in a long-term career in the environmental field.
 Youth in the program typically start off in our Youth Outdoors program for a semester and then continue into the Bridges Project for the summer months.
 See the Youth Outdoors semester schedules for information about these timelines.